mhoffmann1/heroes_map_generator/README.md

 - Global AI players use fair Links
 - balanced mode has a chance for a star NODE connecting to all base fragments
 - starting areas for Humans - add rules for origin castle (same/different)
+- change monster strenght for zones that connect with JUNCTION

 # Variables description